orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol-Commands.md

 ##### Serialized Parameters ODocument content
 The ODocument have to contain a field called "params" of type Map.
-the Map should have as key, in case of positional perameters the numeric position of the parameter, in case of named parameters the name of the parameter and as value the value of the parameter.
+the Map should have as key, in case of positional parameters the numeric position of the parameter, in case of named parameters the name of the parameter and as value the value of the parameter.

 ### SQL Commands
 ```
-(text:string)(has-simple-parameters:boolean)(simple-paremeters:bytes[])(has-complex-parameters:boolean)(complex-parameters:bytes[])
+(text:string)(has-simple-parameters:boolean)(simple-parameters:bytes[])(has-complex-parameters:boolean)(complex-parameters:bytes[])
 ```
 **text** text of the sql command
 **has-simple-parameters** boolean flag for determine if the **simple-parameters** byte array is present or not